 NES Major

-A major in Near Eastern studies offers students the opportunity to explore the languages, literatures, archaeology, cultures, religions and history of the Near/Middle East from antiquity to the modern day.
-The major is designed both to acquaint students broadly with the region and its cultures as well as to study a particular subfield in depth.
+A major in Near Eastern Studies offers students the opportunity to explore the languages, literatures, cultures, religions, and history of the Near East/Middle East from antiquity to the modern day.
+The major is designed both to acquaint students broadly with the region and its cultures as well as to study a particular subfield in depth

 Learning Outcomes